 Core Mediation Training (2 units) This intensive 32-hour Mediation Certification Training will teach you how to help others work through their conflicts.
 This training meets the requirements of the California Dispute Resolution Programs Act for mediators.
-The communication and problem-solving skills taught in this course are applicable in a wide range of situations including work, personal and community life.
+The communication and problem-solving skills taught in this course are applicable in a wide range of situations including work, personal, and community life.
 The course has been adapted to a virtual format.

-Clinical Studies (2 units) The Clinical Studies requirement may be met through participation in one of the law school's clinics or may be completed through legal and judicial internships available to third and fourth-year students upon approval.
-Prerequisite: 1L classes, including Professional Responsibility.
+Clinical Studies (2 units) The Clinical Studies requirement may be met through participation in one of the law school's clinics or completed through legal and judicial internships available to third-and fourth-year students upon approval.
+Prerequisite: 1L classes, including Professional Responsibility.Students must earn a passing grade in Professional Responsibility before enrolling in clinical courses.